marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 ## How It Works

-<em>ppgrid</em> is a close cousin (or could even be a half-sibling) to a traditional implementation of inverse distance weighting (IDW) with one major difference: instead of calculating the full distance-weighting kernels directly, we use a pull-push approximation of what the value should be for any given cell.
+`ppgrid` is a close cousin (or could even be a half-sibling) to a traditional implementation of inverse distance weighting (IDW) with one major difference: instead of calculating the full distance-weighting kernels directly, we use a pull-push approximation of what the value should be for any given cell.

 Simplistically, IDW becomes so unwieldy as its execution requires you to calculate the total number of points multiplied by the total number of output cells in your output raster (`O(M * N)`).
 This means that as the resolution and/or the number of points increase, the computational effort required becomes more unreasonable.
 For example, one million points and one million output cells would require up to one trillion point-to-cell comparisons in a naive implementation.

 Pre-binning the points to individual cells (`O(N)`) means that we can create an upper limit on how much subsequent computational effort is required, irrespective of the number of points, in exchange for some loss in spatial precision.
-This means that even as the number of points and output cells increase, computational effort remains linear as opposed to growing multiplicatively. <em>ppgrid</em> also constructs a mipmap pyramid to provide coarser estimates where local data has less support; ultimately, this means that we are now doing `O(M) + O(M/4) + O(M/16) + O(M/64) + ...` instead of `O(M * N)`.
+This means that even as the number of points and output cells increase, computational effort remains linear as opposed to growing multiplicatively. `ppgrid` also constructs a mipmap pyramid to provide coarser estimates where local data has less support; ultimately, this means that we are now doing `O(M) + O(M/4) + O(M/16) + O(M/64) + ...` instead of `O(M * N)`.

 The mechanical execution breaks down to the following: